NirajKendre/NirajKendre/README.md

 ## <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

-I am an graduated Mechanical Engineering student at YCCE Nagpur.
+Seeking for entry-level position with the prestigious company where I can use my skills to advance both my career and the company.
 Java, MySQL, Hibernate, Javascript, HTML, and CSS  are the programming languages I am good at.
 I love to learn and build something new, productive, innovative and creative.

 - 🌱 I’m currently learning ...
-  - Java
+  - Hibernate
-  - MySQL
+  - SpringBoot
 - 👯 I’m looking forward to collaborate on open source projects.
 - ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
 - Outside tech, 📖 I love to read novels, playing 👑 chess and ⚽ football, 🎵 listen to music, and 🌴 explore nature outdoors.